 Sonic drilling is an advanced soil penetration technique which uses high-frequency energy generated inside a sonic head (in most instances, a Sonicor 50k drill head) to advance a core barrel downwards through the required substrate.
 The vibrations emanating from within the sonic head have a liquefying effect, loosening the surrounding soil structure’s integrity and allowing for smoother drilling as a result.
 Once the core barrel has been advanced, the rig’s telescopic casings are placed over the core barrel.
 This then enables core retrieval to take place with no risk of collapse, even in more unconsolidated substrates.
 Whilst these drilling rigs can be used in more solid formations, they undoubtedly work best in overburdened conditions.
 Even when drilling through these harder strata, there’s still rarely any refusal; instead, it just takes a slightly longer drilling time.

-The Benefits Of Sonic Drilling
+Sonic Drilling Benefits

 The benefits of this drilling method are manifold and far outweigh any potential limitations that they may encounter.
 These benefits include, but are not limited to: